SaiReddyA-1/Events/README.md

+# Events App

-In this project, let's build an **Events** app by applying the concepts we have learned till now.
+In this project, I have successfully built an **Events** app by applying the concepts we have learned so far.

 ### Refer to the image below: